ZLDProductions/LogBot/README.md

     &footer=[text]
     &text=[text]
     &passage=[ref]
+    &keyword=[word]
 `title` is the title of the embed.
 This line is required and can only be used once.
 `description` is the description of the embed.
 This line is optional and can only be used once.
 `image-url` is the url of an image.
 This line is optional, and can only be used once.
 `text` describes text. `&footer` is an optional, one-use line. `&text` can be added at any point, is optional, and can be used as many times as needed.
 `ref` is a verse reference.
 This line is optional, and can be used as many times as is necessary.
+`word` is a word or phrase.

 **Required Permissions**
 None